SHAREHOLDER ALERT - Labaton Sucharow Investigating Ericsson - ERIC

 About the Firm

-Labaton Sucharow LLP is one of the world's leading complex litigation firms representing clients in securities, corporate governance and shareholder rights, and consumer cybersecurity and data privacy litigation.
+Labaton Sucharow LLP is one of the world's leading complex litigation firms representing clients in securities, corporate governance and shareholder rights, consumer, and cybersecurity and data privacy litigation, as well as whistleblower representation.
 Labaton Sucharow has been recognized for its excellence by the courts and peers, and it is consistently ranked in leading industry publications.
 Offices are located in New York, NY, Wilmington, DE, and Washington, D.C.
 More information about Labaton Sucharow is available at labaton.com.

 CONTACT: